gohugoio/hugoDocs/content/en/content-management/organization/index.md

 ## Path breakdown in Hugo

 The following demonstrates the relationships between your content organization and the output URL structure for your Hugo website when it renders.
 These examples assume you are [using pretty URLs][pretty], which is the default behavior for Hugo.
-The examples also assume a key-value of `baseURL = "https://example.org/"` in your [project configuration][config].
+The examples also assume a key-value of `baseURL = "https://example.org/"` in your [project configuration][].

 ### Index pages: `_index.md`